-To ensure that new students admitted for the Spring 2015 term are placed in the appropriate math course, students need to take up to two placement tests before June 1, 2015.
+To ensure that new students admitted for the Fall 2015 term are placed in the appropriate math course, students need to take up to two placement tests before June 1, 2015.
 The results of these tests will be used to place students in the appropriate level mathematics courses.
 Students cannot use these tests to get credit or a waiver for any course.
 The Mathematics Placement Test results will not affect the status of a student’s admission to Towson University.

 Do I Have to Take the Test?

 Students with mathematics course credit, through AP or transfer coursework, are exempt from taking the mathematics placement test.
 Transfer students who are exempted should still take the appropriate placement tests to verify their readiness for Towson University math courses.
 Go to the Frequently Asked Questions web page for many other questions and answers.